MAHMOUDEZZ12/entrestate/src/README.md

-# Entrestate
+# Entrestate Internal Documentation

 ## Overview
 Entrestate is a **real estate–focused AI productivity hub**.
 It connects **projects, brands, storage, and sales tools** into one unified system that empowers agents to create, manage, and sell faster.

-The system is built on a **modular architecture**: each feature is an AI-driven service card that plugs into a shared core (auth, storage, brand kit, project library).
+The system is built on a **modular architecture**: each feature is an AI-driven "Service Card" that plugs into a shared core (auth, storage, brand kit, project library).
+The complete technical vision is outlined in `src/ai/PRODUCT_BRIEF.md`.

 ---

 ## Core Concepts
-- **Projects** → AI-curated library, stored per user.
+- **Projects** → AI-curated library, stored per user in Firestore (`users/{uid}/projects`).
-- **Brand Kit** → logos, colors, contact info applied across tools.
+- **Brand Kit** → Logos, colors, contact info applied across tools, stored in `users/{uid}`.
-- **Storage** → central bucket for uploads, connected to projects and outputs.
+- **Storage** → Central bucket for uploads, connected to projects and outputs.
-- **Service Cards** → independent AI-powered tools (ads, reels, emails, PDFs, etc.).
+- **Service Cards** → Independent AI-powered tools, defined in `src/lib/tools-client.tsx`, each powered by a Genkit flow.
-- **AI Co-Pilot** → assistant that guides flows, connects data, and suggests next steps.
+- **AI Co-Pilot** → The central assistant that guides workflows, connects data, and suggests next steps.

 ---

-## Features
+## Core Features (Service Cards)
-- Instant Ad Creation
+- Insta Ad Creation
 - Automated Rebranding
 - PDF Smart Editor
 - Landing Page Generator